Integration between Cilium and SPIFFE - Part 1

 Cilium identity model

 When a pod or container is created, Cilium generates an endpoint - which logically represents the pod/container that was created.
 Based on the k8s labels associated with the endpoint created by Cilium, an Identity is derived.
-The identity is a unique number that is going to be mapped to a set of k8s labels.
-For now on, this numeric identity is going to be used on eBPF control-plane (at Linux kernel level) and will be used to do policy enforcement at L3/L4 authorization per-packet basis.
+An identity is a unique number that is going to be mapped to a set of k8s labels.
+From now on, this numeric identity is going to be used on eBPF control plane (at Linux kernel level) and will be used to do policy enforcement at L3/L4 authorization per-packet basis.
 The identity mechanism improves scalability and performance when compared with policy enforcement based on network addressing such as IPtables.

 Extend Cilium identity model using SPIFFE

-In Figure 2 the basis components of identity are divided in four groups and related with both projects.
-This division helps us to understand how each project approaches each component of identity and what are the advantages with this integration.
+In Figure 2 the basic components of identity are divided into four groups and related to both projects.
+This division helps us to understand how each project approaches each component of identity and what are the advantages of this integration.